Paid Time Off (PTO) Policy Guide + Free Template

 This kind of PTO is typically triggered by a court document requesting your employee to serve jury duty.
 Although you are required to adhere to these court callings by allowing your employees time away from work, you are not required to pay them.

-The developing best practice, however, is that a couple of days of paid jury duty signals to employees that you support their civic service duties.
+The developing best practice, however, is that a couple of days of paid jury duty shows that you support your employees’ civic service duties.
 Regardless of your approach, retaliation laws prohibit employers from threatening or intimidating employees from participating in jury duty.
+Read our article on jury duty policy for more in-depth information.

 For companies with 50 or more employees, this type of leave is governed through the FMLA and/or state equivalent leave laws (note that state laws often address employers with fewer than 50 employees, such as Oregon Family Leave Laws).
 FMLA law sets the maximum allowed leave at 12 weeks (26 weeks for service members), including all paid and unpaid leave.